learn-co-curriculum/phrg-orm-updating-records/README.md

 ```

-Here we update *both* the name and album attribute of the song, even though only the album attribute is actually different.
+Here we update *both* the name and album attribute of the song, even though only the name attribute is actually different.

 Okay, now that we've solved this problem, let's build our method: